-Starting up a business is an exciting time for you.
+Starting up a business is an exciting time.
 It’s great for you to showcase your skills and experience in the business world.
 But unless your background is in management or finance, we know that running your own business can be a steep learning curve.

 Never let that stop you from setting up your own business.
-Our advice on getting your finances right from the beginning can take a lot of stress off your shoulders.
+Our advice is to get your finances right from the beginning as it can take a lot of stress off your shoulders.

 Set up simple financial systems for your business start up

 1. Invoicing and billing system: The kind of system you need depends on your industry.
 If you issue invoices to your customers and you don’t have a bookkeeping system, then you need a invoicing system.
 There are online tools that will generate invoices for you.
 These are our favourites: Invoice2go.com, Nchsoftware.com, and Billfaster.com.

 Timely invoicing is critical for cash flow and business survival and growth.
 And remember that sending regular statements as well as invoices can be just as important for getting those payments in.